schorsch1976/blogcxx/README.md

   codequality of blogcpp.
 If you need them, i could create a pluginsystem.
   This pluginsystem would have a js plugin that loads your js plugins.
 - google+ comment system: google+ [closes soon](https://en.wikipedia.org/wiki/Google%2B#Shutdown_of_consumer_version)

-## Future plans
-- remove inja/json to be able to compile with a c++11 compiler.

 ## Features that might get removed
 - OEmbed